Well.ca's Statement on the Prevention

 Given that Well.ca has not identified any instances of child or forced labour in our own supply chains and operations, no steps have been taken to eliminate the use of forced or child labour.
 As such, Well.ca has not identified any loss of income to the most vulnerable families resulting from any measures taken to eliminate the use of child or forced labour.

 Well.ca will continue to map and monitor our supply chains to further build out our processes and procedures.
-We will review our current vendor agreements to ensure that all vendors and suppliers are operating to the standards of the Act and the expectations of Well.ca.
+We will continue to review and update our vendor agreements and practices to ensure that all vendors and suppliers are operating to the standards of the Act and the expectations of Well.ca.